phoenixperry/GDS-workshop/Space_use.md

 As a shared space, it’s very important we set up some ground rules and user polices so this space can support the community.
 What follows is a list of policies and guidelines for using this space, the gear in it and how we treat each other.

 This space isn’t just a lab where you drop in and out and someone else builds your project.
 That’s not the way of the Jedi.
 We are a community where we all hack together to create new frontiers at the edges of what is possible in our field.
 Give as much as you get.
-If you learn to solder, why not teach your skills to those around you.
-This process will build up a healthy, strong community that supports growth, innovation and shared knowledge.
+If you learn to solder, why not teach your skills to those around you?
+This process builds up a healthy, strong community that supports growth, innovation and shared knowledge.

 **Together we know more.**